What's Camp Like?

 (or click thru for a full week's schedule from Masters Week)

-6:30 am Meet in Cedar Lounge, stretch, set off for the morning run.
+6:30 am Meet and stretch, then set off for the easy morning run.
 Perhaps 3-4 miles on trails or a 5 mile run up to and around Craftsbury Common followed by a 20min core session in the Fitness Center.

 8:00 am Breakfast